awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 When you launch your Auto Scaling instances in a VPC, your instances are automatically assigned a private IP address from the CIDR range of the subnet in which the instance is launched\.
 This enables your instances to communicate with other instances in the VPC\.

-You can configure a launch template or launch configuration to assign public IP addresses to your instances\.
-Assigning public IP addresses to your instances enables them to communicate with the internet or other Amazon Web Services\.
+You can configure a launch template or launch configuration to assign public IPv4 addresses to your instances\.
+Assigning public IP addresses to your instances enables them to communicate with the internet or other AWS services\.

-When you enable public IP addresses for your instances and launch them into a subnet that is configured to automatically assign IPv6 addresses, they receive both IPv4 and IPv6 addresses\.
+When you launch instances into a subnet that is configured to automatically assign IPv6 addresses, they receive both IPv4 and IPv6 addresses\.
 Otherwise, they receive only IPv4 addresses\.
 For more information, see [IPv6 addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#ipv6-addressing) in the *Amazon EC2 User Guide for Linux Instances*\.

 For information on specifying CIDR ranges for your VPC or subnet, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

+Amazon EC2 Auto Scaling can automatically assign additional private IP addresses on instance launch when you use a launch template that specifies additional network interfaces\.
+Each network interface is assigned a single private IP address from the CIDR range of the subnet in which the instance is launched\.
+In this case, the system can no longer auto\-assign a public IPv4 address to the primary network interface\.
+You will not be able to connect to your instances over a public IPv4 address unless you associate available Elastic IP addresses to the Auto Scaling instances\.

 ## Network interfaces in a VPC<a name="as-vpc-network-interfaces"></a>